Pace Hospitals | Best Hospitals in Hyderabad, Telangana, India

 Neglected tropical diseases (NTDs) are a set of 20 diseases that include parasites, protozoa, bacterial, and viral diseases that are primarily seen in tropical regions.
 They significantly impact underdeveloped societies (low-income areas) and disproportionately affect children and women.
 Access to quality water, health care facilities, and sanitation are less in these low-income regions.
 More than 100 crore people globally suffer from the terrible health, social, and economic effects of these neglected tropical diseases.

-This year, 2024, the World Neglected Tropical Diseases Day Theme is “Unite.
+This year, 2025, the World Neglected Tropical Diseases Day Theme is "Unite.
 Act.
-Eliminate.”.
-The theme emphasises a call to action for everyone, including leaders and communities, to come together and address the inequalities that result in neglected tropical diseases (NTDs).
-The goal is to make sustainable investments to help the estimated 162 crores of people in the world's most vulnerable communities break free from the cycle of poverty and disease.
+Eliminate."
+The theme calls for everybody, including leaders and communities, to unite, act and eliminate neglected tropical diseases (NTDs) by making bold, sustainable investments to free the estimated 1.5 crore people in the world’s most susceptible communities from a vicious cycle of disease and poverty.

 Year by year theme of World Neglected Tropical Diseases Day (World NTD)